 Planning the wedding renewal ceremony

 You can design your ceremony with the same flow as a traditional wedding ceremony.
-A wedding party, readings, the walk down the aisle, exchange of vows and rings and of course, the kiss.
+A wedding party, readings, the walk down the aisle, exchange of vows and rings, and the kiss.

-Or it can be just the two of you, having a private ceremony in a stunning location, followed by dinner or cocktails.
+Or, you can have a private ceremony in a stunning location, followed by dinner or cocktails, just the two of you.

 A typical wedding renewal ceremony includes more than exchanging or renewing vows.
-A celebrant will write a personal ceremony for you that includes your story, any good wishes from people unable to attend and any personal readings you'd like to include.
+A celebrant will write a personal ceremony that includes your story, any good wishes from people unable to attend, and any personal readings you'd like to include.

 I can help with:

-As a Hoi An local, I have the scoop on the secret spots and the best tailors and other suppliers.
+As a Hoi An local, I know the secret spots and the best tailors and other suppliers.
 Want a lion dance?
-No problems.
+No problem.

 I don't plan weddings outside Hoi An, but I can recommend fabulous people who do.